island-is/island.is/libs/application/template-api-modules/README.md

 })
 ```

-### 2. Create a module and a service
+### 2. Create a Module and Service

-[See step 2](#2-Create-the-module-and-a-service) identical setup from above exluding.

-- Shared data provider modules should be located in `/lib/modules/shared/api` and modules and service exported from `/lib/modules/shared/api/index.ts`
+For shared data provider modules, locate them in `/lib/modules/shared/api` and export from `/lib/modules/shared/api/index.ts`.
+Pass namespace to the `super` constructor.
-- The namspace set in the `defineTemplateApi` in step 1 should be passed into the `super` constructor

 ```typescript
 @Injectable()